paltalabs/examples/defindex-sdk-deposit-withdraw-fee-bump/README.md

 For a fee-bump transaction to be valid, it must meet these conditions:

 ### Fee Requirements
-- The fee must be ≥ network minimum fee for total operations (inner + 1)
+- The outer fee must be ≥ the fee specified in the inner transaction
-- The fee must be ≥ the fee specified in the inner transaction
+- The outer fee must be ≥ network minimum fee for total operations (inner + 1)
-- For replace-by-fee, the fee must be 10x higher than the first transaction
+- For replace-by-fee, the outer fee should be significantly higher (commonly 10x)

 ### Account Requirements
 - Fee account (sponsor) must exist on the ledger